ogrisel/research/Generalization.md

 # Efficient GMM posterior for deep net model using SGDR LR cycles

 Use SGDR to fit an ensemble of models in one pass.
-At the end of each low-LR cycle, collect one snapshot every n updates and estimate precision of model weights (e.g. diag + rank one) around the average iterates.
+At the end of each low-LR cycle, collect one snapshot every n updates and estimate precision matrix of model weights (e.g. diag + rank one) around the average iterates (A-SGD solution taken at each SGDR cycle).
 Use that as a mixture of Gaussian posterior for the deep model.

 For new test predictions, sample 100 models from posterior distribution and compute.